qBraid/NYUAD-2023/README.md

 - Quantum Approximate Optimization Algorithm (QAOA)

 ---
-## Replacing Classical Pressure Sensors with Optimized Quantum SensorQuantum sensors are not invasive.
+## Replacing Classical Pressure Sensors with Optimized Quantum Sensors

-Quantom sensors are more erorr tolerant and to the changes in the environment around it.
-They are more accurate which improve the ability to detect leakage.
+Compared to classical pressure sensors, quantum sensors are not invasive.
+They are also tolerant to the changes in the environment around it while also being more accurate.
+This improves the ability to detect pipe leakage.

 ## Leak Detection and Localization